Wireless Network Access

 Conferences, events, and planned official visits by an individual that will last longer than 24 hours should email the Helpdesk at firstname.lastname@example.org at least 48 hours prior to arrival to have a temporary guest account created for wireless access via PC-Guest.
 Please provide the name of the event, the staff/faculty sponsor of the event, and the start and end dates for when the guests will need wireless access.

 Eduroam is a wireless network roaming service.
 It allows members of other eduroam subscribers to connect to the wireless network on our campus using their own institution’s credentials.
 It also allows our faculty, staff, and students to connect to the wireless network at other eduroam subscribing institutions.
 Eduroam at Providence College is a guest network, allowing only web access.

-Providence College students who wish to connect to eduroam at other campuses can connect their device to the eduroam network and enter their full Providence College email address as the username and their network password (same as Sakai password).
+Providence College faculty, staff, and students who wish to connect to eduroam at other campuses can connect their device to the eduroam network and enter their full Providence College email address as the username and their password.

 Guests of Providence College

-Guests of Providence College from eduroam subscribing institutions can connect to eduroam using the username and password provided by their institution.
+Guests of Providence College from institutions with eduroam can connect to eduroam using the username and password provided by their institution.